 - we had a whole post on what tights to wear with navy skirts

-Ladies, would you agree with these guidelines on pantyhose?
+Ladies, would you agree with these guidelines on pantyhose for work?
 This all varies widely by region and office, of course, so while commenting, please leave a general, broad note about where you’re located and what type of office you work in.
 Thank you!